Happy Mother’s Day to all the single moms out there!

 There is no doubt there are days when you seriously question whether you are “good enough”, especially as a single mom.
 This feeling tends to amplify itself on Mother’s Day – at least for me it does!
-This year marks my ninth single-mother’s day, and while every moment isn’t perfect, we have many perfect moments.
+This year for me marks over a decade of having a single-mother’s day, and while every moment isn’t perfect, we have many perfect moments.
 That alone, is reason to celebrate!

-Hey, single mom, YOU are awesome (and here’s why):
+Hey, single mom, YOU are awesome (here’s why):